 As the Preserve at Indian Hills is contemplated to be a private, age-restricted community, there is no intention to dedicate roadways or park facilities to the Town of Huntington.
 The proposed interior roadways will be privately owned and maintained by the Homeowners Association.
 This ensures that there are no additional maintenance costs to be borne by the Town.
 The majority of the property will be used for recreational open space by maintaining the existing golf club.
 The limited residential development on the site will have access to common clubhouse facilities and will benefit from the ability to maintain membership in the Indian Hills Golf Club.
 Hence, it is expected that there will be no burden on Town recreational facilities, or a need to provide additional recreational facilities for the expected residents of The Preserve at Indian Hills.
 Since the residential development is age-restricted, many owners are expected to reside elsewhere during winter months, further reducing the burden on Town services.
-A total of 95.23 acres of the property (61.5% of the site) will be devoted to the golf course, a recreational open space that will be preserved in perpetuity by the conservation easement applied to this acreage when its yield is transferred to the overall site.
+Since 95.19 acres of the 154.56 acre property will be devoted to recreational open space (61.5% of the site), which will be preserved in perpetuity with a conservation easement.

-4 The SEQRA Handbook, Fourth Edition 2020, page 84.
+4 The SEQRA Handbook, Fourth Edition 2020.